-Nic is an Imperial College Research Fellow focusing his research in the area of spine biomechanics.
+Nic focuses his research in the area of spine biomechanics.
 He graduated with an MEng (Hons) degree in Mechanical Engineering from Durham University in 2009.
 He finished his PhD in the Department of Bioengineering at Imperial College London in 2013 before moving to Queensland University of Technology for a postdoc (2013-2015) and returning to Imperial for a second postdoc in the Department of Bioengineering (2015-2018).
-He started his Fellowship in the Department of Mechanical Engineering in 2018 and became a Lecturer in the Department of Bioengineering in 2021.
+He started an Imperial College Research Fellowship in the Department of Mechanical Engineering in 2018 and became a Lecturer in the Department of Bioengineering in 2021.